nbrochec/flute-physical-modelling/README.md

 ## Introduction

 The flute physical modelling technique aims to simulate the behavior and sound of a flute by modeling the physical components and interactions involved.
-This repository provides you with the necessary code and resources to understand and explore flute physical modelling using both Python and Max.
+This repository provides you with the necessary code to explore flute physical modelling using both Python and Max.

 ## References